FlatFilers/platform-sdk-starter/README.md

 ## Glossary
 ### Sheet
 A `Sheet` object describes the desired characteristics or "shape" of data that you expect for an individual CSV file or sheet in an excel file.
-Sheets can be thought of as roughly analogous to database tables.
+A Sheet can be thought of as roughly analogous to a database table.
 ### Field
 A `Field` object represents a column of data in a `Sheet`.
 They are similar to columns in a database.
-Fields can include hooks that clean, transform, and validate incoming data.
+Fields can be configured to clean, transform and validate incoming data through options and hooks.
 ### Data Hook®
 Data Hooks® are the Flatfile copyrighted term for code that runs on `Field`s and `Sheet`s to transform and validate data.
 ### Field Hook
-Field hooks are data hooks that run on individual fields.
+Field hooks are Data Hook®s that run on individual fields.
 There are three field-level hooks:
-1. `cast` transforms strings into the type specified by the field.
-2. `compute` takes the type specified by the field and returns the type specified by the field.
-3. `validate` takes the type specified by the field and returns validation messages.
 ### Workbook
 A Workbook is a collection of Sheets.
-The Sheets of a Workbook can be linked together via `ForeignKey`.
-Workbooks are similar to database schemas.
+The Sheets of a Workbook can be optionally linked together via `ForeignKey`.
+A Workbook is similar to a database schema.

 ## Object Reference